 7. The food is somehow amazing and awful at the same time

 They really do eat everything in China.
-This makes dining sometimes an interesting experience, especially if you eat meat – you could quickly find out that the tasty bit of food you’re chowing down on is horse brain.
+This makes dining sometimes an interesting experience if you eat meat.
+You could quickly find out that the tasty bit of food you’re chowing down on is horse brain.

 Generally, I love Chinese food.
 But there were sometimes when it was a bit questionable!
 Go in to China with an open mind and try as much food as possible, but remember that it might not be the dish of your dreams!